Theory of post-jamming rigidity in feedback-regulated cellular packings: Simulation protocol

 The simulations follow the cell-based model introduced in Ref.~\cite{Gniewek2019}.
 Cells are represented as mother--bud dumbbells with repulsive harmonic lobe--lobe interactions.
 Growth proceeds by quasistatic increments of bud size under the local law

 with complete overdamped mechanical relaxation after each increment.

 The primary jamming point $\phi_J$ is identified as the first state with nonzero population pressure and a system-spanning force-bearing contact network.
-The main-text theory is tested only over the subsequent pre-division window used in the depletion analysis; outside that window, late-division effects should be treated as corrections.
 External bulk moduli are obtained by imposing a small isotropic areal strain on a mechanically arrested configuration and measuring the pressure response.
 Shear moduli are obtained analogously from small simple-shear deformations of the same arrested configurations.
 These measurements probe the timescale window $\tau_{\rm mech}\ll\tau_{\rm probe}\ll\tau_{\rm grow}$, where $\tau_{\rm mech}$ is the overdamped mechanical relaxation time, $\tau_{\rm probe}$ is the duration of the strain step, and $\tau_{\rm grow}$ is the growth time.
-In this regime the packing responds as a structurally frozen contact network.
-If instead $\tau_{\rm probe}\gtrsim\tau_{\rm grow}$, growth can create or redistribute contacts during the deformation itself and the response becomes a coupled growth--mechanics problem rather than the instantaneous elastic modulus discussed in the Letter.
+In this regime it is assumed that the packing responds as a fixed contact network.
+If instead $\tau_{\rm probe}\gtrsim\tau_{\rm grow}$, growth can create new contacts or reorganize the contact network during the deformation process, and the growth couples with the mechanical response of the packing.